BetterThanTomorrow/calva-docs/docs/debugger.md

 ### Evaluating Code in the Paused Context

 When execution is paused at a breakpoint, you can evaluate code in that context.
 This can be done in the editor or in the REPL window, as usual.
-In the REPL window, the prompt changes to `<<debug-mode>>=>` to show that evaluations will occur in the debug context.

 ![Evaluating code in the paused context from the editor](images/debugger/eval-editor.gif "Evaluating code in the paused context from the editor")